-Section VII-9.
-Special Use Permit-Procedures for Utility or Public Buildings and for-Adaptive Re-use of School Buildings and Church Buildings
+Section VII-7.
+Special Use Procedures for Utility or Public Buildings and Adaptive Re-use of School Buildings and Church Buildings

 - A. Utility or Public Building Exemption Procedures.
 The City Council may authorize by ordinance, in any zoning district, a special use permit for the establishment, construction, expansion, or alteration of any structure and/or use by a public service entity for a public utility or for a governmental, educational, charitable, philanthropic, or medical use, according to the above listed special use procedures. - B. Specific Special Uses for the Adaptive Re-Use of Public School Buildings and Public School Properties in the CRE Zoning District.
 The City Council may authorize by ordinance, in the CRE Zoning District, a special use permit for the adaptive re-use of public school buildings and property in accordance with the provisions set forth in Section VII-4 of this Article and this subsection. - 1.
 Purpose and Intent.
-The provisions of this subsection have been set forth in recognition of the following: - a) That declining public school enrollments within the Urbana School System have resulted in excess school building space and subsequent school closings. - b) That, as a result of public school closings, the investment of the public in those facilities is jeopardized to the extent that the marketable value of the property and its improvements is substantially diminished due to land use controls of the CRE Zoning District limiting the adaptive re-use of such properties. - e) That the City of Urbana recognizes the need to permit the redevelopment of such underutilized properties as expressed in the 2005 Urbana Comprehensive Plan, as amended by virtue of the Education policies expressed in the 1982 Comprehensive Plan adopted by the City Council on September 7, 1982. - d) That the City of Urbana finds the adaptive re-use of public school properties to further promote and conserve the economic value of such land and buildings and thereby protect and improve the City's tax base.
-At the same time, the City must insure that any proposed adaptive re-use is in harmony and is compatible with surrounding land uses. - Qualifications for Standing to Make Application for Special Use Permit Authorized Under this Subsection - a) Public School buildings and properties within the Corporate Limits of the City of Urbana which qualify for a special use permit petition under this subsection are limited to properties which are or once were owned by the Urbana School District or the Regional Board of School Trustees, any local Community College, and the Board of Trustees of the University of Illinois. - b) Petitions for a special use permit under this subsection may be accepted only for public school properties on which stands an existing school building or structure erected or purchased by a public educational entity and which had been used as an attendance center for educational purposes. - c) Notwithstanding Section VII-9.B.2.(b) subsection b, above, a special use permit may be granted upon the termination of a previous special use permit issued under the authority of this subsection for the same public school building and property.
+The provisions of this subsection have been set forth in recognition of the following: - a) That declining public school enrollments within the Urbana School System have resulted in excess school building space and subsequent school closings. - b) That, as a result of public school closings, the investment of the public in those facilities is jeopardized to the extent that the marketable value of the property and its improvements is substantially diminished due to land use controls of the CRE Zoning District limiting the adaptive re-use of such properties. - c) That the City of Urbana recognizes the need to permit the redevelopment of such underutilized properties as expressed in the 2005 Urbana Comprehensive Plan, as amended. - d) That the City of Urbana finds the adaptive re-use of public school properties to further promote and conserve the economic value of such land and buildings and thereby protect and improve the City's tax base.
+At the same time, the City must insure that any proposed adaptive re-use is in harmony and is compatible with surrounding land uses. - 2.
+Qualifications for Standing to Make Application for Special Use Permit Authorized Under this Subsection - a) Public School buildings and properties within the Corporate Limits of the City of Urbana which qualify for a special use permit petition under this subsection are limited to properties which are or once were owned by the Urbana School District or the Regional Board of School Trustees, any local Community College, and the Board of Trustees of the University of Illinois. - b) Petitions for a special use permit under this subsection may be accepted only for public school properties on which stands an existing school building or structure erected or purchased by a public educational entity and which had been used as an attendance center for educational purposes. - c) Notwithstanding Section VII-97.B.2.(b), a special use permit may be granted upon the termination of a previous special use permit issued under the authority of this subsection for the same public school building and property.